NTICompass/CodeIgniter-Subqueries/README.md

  - $end: Range end
  - $alias: Alias for number list
  - $table_name: JOINed tables need an alias (Optional)
+ - $database - Database object to use when dbStack is empty (optional)

 *Returns*: None